ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part3.md

 ![Extension method in IDE]({{site.baseurl}}/assets/img/implicitIDE.png)

+Implicit extension methods are safe and easy to refactor.
+If you, say, rename or remove a method, the compiler will immediately give errors in places where you use that method.
+IDEs provide great tools for automatically renaming all instances when you make the change, keeping your code base operational.
+You can even do complex changes like add new method parameters or reorder them and the IDE can take care of the refactoring for you, safely and automatically, thanks to strict typing.

 Finally we'll make DOM's `NodeList` behave like a regular Scala collection to make it easier to work with them.
 Or to be more accurate, we are extending `DOMList[T]` which provides a type for the nodes. `NodeList` is actually just a `DOMList[Node]`.